South Point School and College: History

-Campus

-It has currently five campuses with the latest one being opened in Uttara in 2019.

-The largest of all five campuses is the Baridhara campus.
-The campus accommodates classes play group to secondary levels across its ten-storey building.
-The Baridhara branch was used to run in a rented building before shifting to the new campus (own property) in 2019.
-The campus has a large playing ground beside it used for cricket, football and few other sports practice.
+Campuses and Branches

+SPSC currently has 6 branches.
+Malibagh, Mirpur, Banani, Uttara, Shampur and the biggest one being Baridhara.
+Baridhara branch has English medium, English version, Bangla medium.
+English version and Bangla medium are class 1-10 while English medium has 5 grades.

 Curriculum

-South Point School and College offers a complete primary, elementary, and secondary school program leading to the PEC, HSC, JSC and SSC examinations taken by the Bangladesh Government.
+South Point School & College offers a complete primary, elementary, and secondary school program leading to the PEC, JSC, SSC and HSC examinations taken by the Bangladesh Government.

-Only the Malibagh branch, Mirpur branch and Banani branch has English-medium and only the Banani branch is an only English-medium branch.
-The rest of the two branches either are English version, Bangla-medium or Bangla version.
+Only the Malibagh branch, Mirpur branch, Banani branch and the Baridhara branch has English-medium and only the Banani branch is an only English-medium branch.
+The rest of the branches either are English version, Bangla-medium or Bangla version.